-project - 900 Thayer - nine (9) months later.
+HOC expects to start a second new construction project - 900 Thayer - in the first quarter of FY 2018.
 The land at 900 Thayer was purchased fully entitled for 124 multifamily units during FY 2016.
 With the usually two-to-three year process of entitlement already complete, the Commission will be able to place the rental community into service by FY 2020 as relocation housing for its 10th RAD conversion, Holly Hall.
 Designed as a market-rate rental property, the use of 900 Thayer as relocation housing will produce deeply subsidized but highly amenitized rental units in one of the most desirable parts of downtown Silver Spring.